-Ensuring consent to care and treatment in line with law and guidance people make their own decisions and are helped to do so when needed.
+Ensuring consent to care and treatment in line with law and guidance The Mental Capacity Act 2005 (MCA) provides a legal framework for making particular decisions on behalf of people who may lack the mental capacity to do so for themselves.
+The Act requires that, as far as possible, people make their own decisions and are helped to do so when needed.
 When they lack mental capacity to take particular decisions, any made on their behalf must be in their best interests and as least restrictive as possible.